sayanlp99/bits_notes/sem2/devops/devops.md

 4. **Release Strategies**: Plan and document thoroughly for reliability.
 5. **Testing Pipelines**: Use staged workflows with defined approval points.

-If you need further elaboration on any topic or examples for implementation, let me know!

-Here are comprehensive notes based on the content from the third uploaded file, structured for clarity and completeness, with added context for deeper understanding:

 ---